AshenAshes/Android_Forest_APP/README.md

 Contributors: **AshenAshes**, **[RUA](https://github.com/GoldfischeRUA)**

-This is our Android develop course midterm project, which implements an Org-mode Todolist APP.
+This is our Android develop course final project, which implements an time management app.

 &emsp;